gantry/docs/pages/01.gantry5/06.advanced/02.creating-a-new-particle/docs.md

 The third part is the meat and potatoes of the Particle.
 This is the body used to determine how a Particle will look and uses the information set in the YAML.
 In our example, we set the **div class** to `example_particle`.
 This class tells Gantry that this twig file is working with information from the **custom_html.yaml** companion file.

 >>> The CSS class field used in this example is not required.
-A CSS can be applied at the Block level within the Gantry5 administrator.
+A CSS can be applied at the Block level within the Gantry 5 administrator.
 Adding a class field here enables you to assign a CSS class to a specific div within the Particle.

 The bits that are placed between curly brackets such as `{{ particle.header|raw }}` pull information from the fields set in the YAML and insert them into the Twig for rendering on the front end.